Metalama//Conceptual documentation/Creating aspects/Creating simple aspects/Overriding fields or properties

 Package is booked from LHR to JFK

-Note that, in this example, From is a public field and To is a public property.
-They are deliberately kept that way to show that the aspect actually works on both because IFieldOrProperty is used in the aspect.
-If you want to aspect to be applicable only on properties and not on fields you have to use IProperty
+Note that in this example, From is a public field and To is a public property.
+They are deliberately kept that way to demonstrate that the aspect works on both because IFieldOrProperty is used in the aspect.
+If you want the aspect to apply only to properties and not to fields, you should use IProperty.

 Going deeper

-If you want to go deeper with field/property overrides, consider jumping to the following articles:
+If you want to delve deeper into field/property overrides, consider exploring the following articles:

-• In this article, you have seen how to use meta.Proceed and meta.Target.Method.Name in your templates.
-You can write much more complex and powerful templates, even doing compile-time if and foreach blocks.
+• In this article, you learned how to use meta.Proceed and meta.Target.Method.Name in your templates.
+You can write much more complex and powerful templates, even performing compile-time if and foreach blocks.
 To see how, you can jump directly to Writing T# templates.

 • To learn how to override several fields and properties from a single type-level aspect, jump to Overriding methods.